nickgamb/mindgardenai-site/src/pages/index.md

     Join us on this new and exciting journey!
 Follow on social media and check back regularly for new blogs and podcast episodes.
-description: At MindGarden AI, we're leveraging the power of neurotechnology and machine learning to transform mental health care.
-We're committed to understanding the human brain's intricacies and using this knowledge to develop accessible, personalized cognitive health solutions.
-Join our blog and podcast (soon) to follow our journey, gain insights from experts, and explore the latest in neurotech research.
 intro:
   blurbs:
     - image: /img/home-mental-health-metrics.png